SpongePowered/SpongeDocs/source/plugin/permissions.rst

         }
     }

-As you can see, we simply check for the OP level and pass in a random String we want to use as a permission when Sponge is used.
-When Forge is used by itself the player simply requires the OP level, passing a value of 0 would allow all users to interact with the block but when SpongeForge is added they require the permission node of ``examplemod.awesomeblock.interact``.
+As you can see, we simply check for the OP level and pass in an arbitrary String we want to use as a permission when Sponge is used.
+When Forge is used by itself the player simply requires the OP level, so passing a value of 0 would allow all users to interact with the block, but when SpongeForge is added they require the permission node of ``examplemod.awesomeblock.interact``.

 .. note::